Cornell-MAE-UG/fa25-portfolio-cph72-git/_projects/2025 Actuator Problem.md

 ---

+### Step 1: Rigid Bar Analysis
-### a) Problem Definition
+### a) Problem Definition, Constraints/Objectives, Degrees of Freedom

+**Problem Definition:**
-Design a planar lifting mechanism within a 150 cm by 50 cm space using one bar, three pin supports, and a linear actuator to lift the maximum possible weight to the greatest possible height.
+Design a planar lifting mechanism that uses a linear actuator to lift a load within a 150 cm by 50 cm design space.
+The mechanism includes a bar that is initially assumed to be rigid.

----

-### Constraints and Objectives

-**Constraints**
+**Constraints:**
-- Design space limited to 150 cm (length) by 50 cm (height)
+- Overall design space limited to 150 cm (length) by 50 cm (height)
 - Exactly three pin supports, with two mounted on the ground
-- One linear actuator selected from the catalog using max force only
+- One linear actuator selected from the catalog using its maximum force
 - Bar and supports assumed rigid for static analysis

-**Objectives**
+**Objectives:**
 - Maximize the lifted weight
 - Maximize the vertical lifting height

----

-### Design Degrees of Freedom

-- Bar length and orientation
-- Location of the ground pins
+- Keep the mechanism simple and lightweight
-- Location of the actuator attachment on the bar
-- Choice of actuator from the catalog

----
+**Degrees of Freedom (DOF):**
+The mechanism has **one degree of freedom**, defined by the motion of the rigid bar driven by the actuator.

-### Rigid-Bar Static Analysis (HW5)
+### b) Static Analysis of the Rigid Bar

-#### Model and Assumptions

-- Bar treated as a rigid body
-- Ground pin at point A
+Treating the bar as rigid, I performed a simple static analysis:

+- Used the 150 cm by 50 cm design window and the Pythagorean theorem to choose a bar length of 158 cm that fits inside the frame.
-- RSX actuator attached at x = 0.75 m
+- Drew a free body diagram with the RSX actuator force at 0.75 m from the ground pin and the load at the bar tip.
-- Load applied at the bar tip x = 1.58 m
-- RSX maximum actuator force: 294 kN
-- Static equilibrium conditions applied:
-  ΣFx = 0, ΣFy = 0, ΣMA = 0

-#### HW5 Analysis Method

-A free body diagram of the bar was constructed including the actuator force, the lifted weight at the tip, and the reaction forces at the ground pin.
-Moment equilibrium was taken about point A to eliminate the unknown reaction forces and directly relate the actuator force to the lifted weight.
-The lifted mass was placed at the end of the bar to maximize its moment arm and therefore maximize the lifting capacity.

-#### Final Outcome
+- Took moments about the ground pin to relate the actuator force to the lifted load.
+- Applied the RSX maximum force of 294 kN to solve for the maximum allowable load at the tip, which is approximately 788 N (about 80 kg).

-Using the RSX actuator at its maximum rated force and applying moment equilibrium, the maximum liftable load was determined.
-This rigid-body static analysis defined the final geometry and loading configuration used for the beam deflection analysis.
+This analysis produced the final rigid bar configuration and maximum load used for the later beam deflection study.

----

-### Beam Deflection Analysis

-#### Assumptions

-- Beam follows Euler–Bernoulli beam theory
-- Constant Young’s modulus E and moment of inertia I
-- Small deflections and linear elastic behavior
-- Fixed support at point A (cantilever beam)
-- Beam self-weight neglected
-- Only transverse load components considered

-Let:
-- Beam length L = 1.58 m
-- Actuator location a = 0.75 m
-- Transverse weight at the tip W⊥
-- Transverse actuator force F⊥ ≈ 294,000 N

----

 ### Final Beam Design (Flexible)